TryNErr/AWSQCLI/testace-app/MATH_QUESTIONS_ENHANCEMENT.md

 1. **Auto-Generation of Math Questions**:
    - Added a dedicated "Auto-Generate Math" button on the Practice page
+   - Questions default to the user's current grade level
-   - Users can generate 20 questions for any grade level (1-12) and difficulty
+   - Users can adjust grade level up or down with convenient controls
    - Questions are dynamically created based on grade-appropriate math concepts
    - Includes a variety of question types: arithmetic, fractions, algebra, geometry